RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 ![](WebAssemblyBrowserSupport.png)

-**Figure 2** - Web Assembly Support in Web Browsers (source: [Mozilla MDN](https://developer.mozilla.org/en-US/docs/WebAssembly))
+**Figure XX** - Web Assembly Support in Web Browsers (source: [Mozilla MDN](https://developer.mozilla.org/en-US/docs/WebAssembly))

 So what is Web Assembly?
 In simple terms Web Assembly provides a byte code level execution engine that can be targeted by compilers from other languages and so allows execution of non-JavaScript code.

 ### Byte Code Representation -  Native Execution
 Web Assembly Modules (WASM) can be created by compilers that target a WASM output target.
-Today the most common WASM compilation platform is C/C++ using an Emscripten and an LLVM module that can output WASM code.
-There is also work in process with Mono to produce static compilation of .NET code to WASM although currently Blazor uses a different approach of use Mono as a hosted runtime via WASM to execute/interpret .NET code at runtime.
+Today the most common WASM compilation platform is C/C++ using an Emscripten and an LLVM module that can output WASM byte code.
+There is also work in process with Mono to produce static Ahead of Time (AOT) compilation of .NET code to WASM although currently Blazor uses a different approach of use Mono as a hosted runtime via WASM to execute/interpret .NET code at runtime.

-WASM modules are made up of binary content called **Intermediate Representation** or IR which is assembly-like byte code.
+WASM modules consist of binary content called **Intermediate Representation** (IR) which is assembly-like byte code.
 This low level byte code is then loaded and compiled by the Web Assembly loader into processor specific native code that is executed by the Browser's VM.
 The IR code is not processor specific and it's the job of the Web Assembly engine to create the appropriate x86 or ARM native code for the specific Browser VM to execute.

 WASM modules can be loaded from JavaScript in the browser using a set of WebAssembly APIs.
 Eventually the goal is to be able to load WASM modules using `<script src="myapp.wasm" type="module"></script>` syntax, with loaded module using the same module loader used by EcmaScript 2016 and later.
 For Blazor use this doesn't really matter as all the Web Assembly interaction is performed internally by the Blazor JavaScript framework that's responsible for loading the Mono WASM module and interactive with via JavaScript shims.